Yokwe Bartowe had its US premiere on

 Radio Australia Interview (11 minutes) with Jack Niedenthal about Yokwe Bartowe

-Radio New Zealand interview with Jack Niedenthal
+Radio New Zealand interview with Jack Niedenthal about the film

 Film Threat Interview in March of 2010 with Jack Niedenthal